Marketing Funnel, Growth From Traditional To Digital

 |This model focuses on overall funnel layers.||This model focuses more in-depth on consumer behavior at every stage.|

 What are the benefits of a digital marketing funnel?

-Due to rising competition and swift digitization, new and innovative ways to generate leads and retain them is the need of the hour and has led us to modify and to optimize the traditional marketing funnel, making it more agile and suited to the present scenario.
+Due to rising competition and swift digitization, new and innovative ways to generate leads and retain them are the need of the hour and have led us to modify and optimize the traditional marketing funnel, making it more agile and suited to the present scenario.
 A good digital marketing funnel focuses on conversion optimization and, ultimately revenue.